Tens of millions of people in Asia live in slums.

 Catch a glimpse of slum ministry through the true story of a man who dreamed about a shack by the sewer—then moved into one.
 He says, "I want to work here ... because no one else cares."

 Gospel for Asia is dedicated to the most effective and efficient stewardship of resources, according to 1 Corinthians 3:12-14.
 Contributions to GFA are income tax deductible to the full extent allowed by law.
 All gift options represent GFA’s actual ministry efforts to meet the diverse needs of individuals and communities.
-Regardless of particular designations, moneys are raised for ministry purposes, and GFA retains discretion to use donated funds in any manner that serves our charitable objectives.
+Regardless of particular preferences, moneys are raised for ministry purposes, and GFA retains discretion to use donated funds in any manner that serves our charitable objectives.